 AP Alternative Assets commenced operations on June 15, 2006, and is a closed-end limited partnership established by Apollo, as defined below, under the laws of Guernsey.
 AP Alternative Assets is managed by Apollo Alternative Assets, L.P. ("Apollo Alternative Assets" or "the Manager") and is currently invested in an opportunistic investment sponsored by Apollo Global Management, LLC and its subsidiaries (collectively "Apollo").
 Apollo Alternative Assets implements our investment policies and procedures and carries out the day-to-day management and operations of our business pursuant to a services agreement.
-Apollo is a leading global alternative investment manager with over 27 years of experience investing across the capital structure of leveraged companies.
+Apollo is a leading global alternative investment manager with over 28 years of experience investing across the capital structure of leveraged companies.

 Our investment mandate is to invest substantially all of our capital in Apollo-sponsored entities, funds and private equity transactions.
-As of December 31, 2017, our portfolio consisted of a single opportunistic investment in the economic equity of Athene Holding Ltd. ("Athene Holding" and together with its subsidiaries "Athene"), which was founded in 2009 to capitalize on favorable market conditions in the dislocated life insurance sector.
+As of December 31, 2018, our portfolio consisted of a single opportunistic investment in the economic equity of Athene Holding Ltd. ("Athene Holding" and together with its subsidiaries "Athene"), which was founded in 2009 to capitalize on favorable market conditions in the dislocated life insurance sector.
 Athene, through its subsidiaries, is a leading retirement services company that issues, reinsures and acquires retirement savings products designed for the increasing number of individuals and institutions seeking to fund retirement needs.
 The products and services offered by Athene include: fixed and fixed indexed annuity products; reinsurance services offered to third-party annuity providers; and institutional products, such as funding agreements.

-Athene Holding became an effective registrant on December 9, 2016 under the U.S. Securities Exchange Act of 1934, as amended.
-Athene Holding trades on the New York Stock Exchange (NYSE) under the symbol "ATH".
+Athene Holding became an effective registrant on December 9, 2016 under the U.S. Securities Exchange Act of 1934, as amended, in connection with its initial public offering ("Athene IPO").
+Athene Holding trades on the New York Stock Exchange ("NYSE") under the symbol "ATH".

-The net asset value of AP Alternative Assets as of December 31, 2017 was approximately \$1,180.0 million.
+The net asset value of AP Alternative Assets as of December 31, 2018 was approximately \$22.1 million.